Small Construction Business Marketing: 27 Ideas To Conquer 2020 [The Definitive Guide]

 #17.
 Boost Organic Traffic with Search Engine Optimization (SEO)

-SEO can be complex, but a good grasp of the fundamentals can make a big difference to your websites overall ranking.
-The basic steps of SEO are;
+SEO can combine hundreds of factors in grading websites and content.
+The good news is, a solid grasp of the fundamentals can make a big difference to your websites overall ranking.
+The basic steps of content SEO are;

 - find a list of common search terms related to your small construction business